chenxiaolong/RSAF/README.md

     * In order to keep RSAF's code as simple as possible, the configuration system presents interactive questions just like the `rclone config` command.
 Due to this, the questions are always shown in English as rclone currently does not have internationalization support.

-* Although RSAF always allows random writes, not all backends support it.
+* Although RSAF allows random writes, rclone does not support it efficiently and will download and reupload the whole file.

-    * In this situation, files are temporarily buffered to disk before they are uploaded.
-This is the same behavior as with `rclone mount --vfs-cache-mode writes`.
+    * This is the same behavior as with `rclone mount --vfs-cache-mode writes`.

 * Fancier file descriptor system calls are not supported.